 The Good

 Built-in ad network — earn money without charging subscribers.
 This is beehiiv's killer feature and the #1 reason creators switch.
 Unlike Substack where your only monetization path is paid subscriptions (which most readers won't pay for), beehiiv's ad network matches you with premium sponsors.
 Multiple creators report this being genuinely transformative.
-One Trustpilot reviewer wrote: "The ad deals make it actually possible to build a business as a newsletter writer."
-Another said: "Passive monetization rocks.
-I actually didn't know stuff like this existed."
+The ad deals make it possible to build a sustainable business purely from newsletter writing, and the passive monetization model is something many creators did not even know existed before switching.

 0% revenue cut vs Substack's 10%.
 This is the math that makes beehiiv compelling at scale.
 On Substack, if you earn $5,000/month from paid subscribers, you lose $500 to their cut.
 On beehiiv Scale ($39/month), you keep $4,961.
 The breakeven point: once your paid subscription revenue hits $390/month, beehiiv is cheaper.
 Above that, the savings compound fast.